-Catalogue of errors leaves HMRC red-faced at Tribunal
+Catalogue of errors has left the HMRC red-faced at a Tribunal

 A taxpayer has been vindicated at the First-Tier Tribunal after HMRC presented an incoherent and error-ridden case against them, representing a rare defeat for the Revenue on TMA Discovery Assessments.

 Mr Rango Nelson ran an eBay auto parts business with his wife and his father from December 2008 to June 2013.
 Because of immigration restrictions on both Mr Nelson and his wife limiting the amount that they could earn, the profits were initially allocated to the father, who had an unfettered right to work in the UK.

 During 2010, Mr Nelson was given the right to reside in the UK, so the profits for 2010-11 were then allocated to him.
 Then, the following year, Mr Nelson’s father decided to try to bring his wife to the UK from Sri Lanka.
 Needing to show that he had sufficient income to support her, the profits from the eBay business were reallocated to him for that year.
 In subsequent years the eBay business became unprofitable and closed.